How to Find Coffee Shops for Remote Work in San Jose

 • Large restrooms

 Downside: Coffee quality is average.
-But for pure productivity, it’s a solid choice.
+But for pure productivity, its a solid choice.

 FAQs